resheku/my-awesome/README.md

 - [target/matrixprofile-ts](https://github.com/target/matrixprofile-ts) - A Python library for detecting patterns and anomalies in massive datasets using the Matrix Profile
 - [tarpas/pytest-testmon](https://github.com/tarpas/pytest-testmon) - Selects tests affected by changed files.
 Executes the right tests first.
 Continuous test runner when used with pytest-watch.
 - [taverntesting/tavern](https://github.com/taverntesting/tavern) - A command-line tool and Python library and Pytest plugin for automated testing of RESTful APIs, with a simple, concise and flexible YAML-based syntax
+- [tconbeer/harlequin](https://github.com/tconbeer/harlequin) - The DuckDB IDE for Your Terminal.
 - [tefra/xsdata](https://github.com/tefra/xsdata) - Naive XML & JSON Bindings for python
 - [tensorflow/tensor2tensor](https://github.com/tensorflow/tensor2tensor) - Library of deep learning models and datasets designed to make deep learning more accessible and accelerate ML research.
 - [testcontainers/testcontainers-python](https://github.com/testcontainers/testcontainers-python) - Testcontainers is a Python library that providing a friendly API to run Docker container.
 It is designed to create runtime environment to use during your automatic tests.